 WHAT IS THAT, REASONS AND HOW TO STOP IT.

 Have you ever wondered why sometimes you start doing something and then suddenly stop without any clear reason?
-Like if you have a goal is to lose weight – you go and buy a tub of ice cream and eat all of it?
+Like if you have a goal to lose weight – do you go and buy a tub of ice cream and eat all of it?
 Or if you have an important exam in the morning, but instead of studying you go and get drunk the night before?

-You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge-watch all kind of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.
+You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge-watch all kinds of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.

 I came across the term SELF-SABOTAGE just a few months ago.
-A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it’s something I would never do to myself.
+A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it was something I would never do to myself.

 Little did I know.

-When I’ve noticed that instead of reaching some kind of my goals, I turn against myself and do completely opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.
+When I noticed that instead of reaching some kind of my goals, I turn against myself and do the complete opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.

 What is self-sabotage?

-Self-sabotage is when we actively or passively take actions to prevent ourselves from reaching our goals.
+Self-sabotage is when we actively or passively take action to prevent ourselves from reaching our goals.
 Self-sabotage can affect our lives in many negative ways, as it can look like procrastination, self-medicating with drugs or alcohol, comfort eating, or physical self-injury.
 Sometimes it is easy to spot these destructive behaviours, but sometimes we can’t really understand what and why we are doing things (like picking up on a fight with a friend or partner or blaming others for our failures).

 Self-sabotage might be called a fear of success or a fear of failure.
 Some people also describe it as a fear of consequences or a fear of change that our actions might bring.